radturkin/ChicagoElectionResults2024/README.md

 - Cleaner user interface and instructions
 - Options to select specific data and Wards
 - Data on Chicago School Board results
 - Additional information and resources
+- Finishing this readme